Social mobility: Influence of intelligence and education

 The authors of the report showed that they can challenge conventional beliefs that elitist and regressive educational policy is the ideal system.
 This is explained as the researchers found that education has multiple benefits.
 It brings more productivity and has a value, which was a new thought for education.
 This shows that the arguments for the regressive model should not be without qualifications.
 Furthermore, in the elitist system, the effect of earnings distribution on growth is negatively impacted due to the polarizing social class structure with individuals at the top with all the capital and individuals at the bottom with nothing.

 Education is very important in determining the outcome of one's future.
 It is almost impossible to achieve upward mobility without education.
 Education is frequently seen as a strong driver of social mobility.
 The quality of one's education varies depending on the social class that they are in.
 The higher the family income the better opportunities one is given to get a good education.
 The inequality in education makes it harder for low-income families to achieve social mobility.
 Research has indicated that inequality is connected to the deficiency of social mobility.
 In a period of growing inequality and low social mobility, fixing the quality of and access to education has the possibility to increase equality of opportunity for all Americans.

 "One significant consequence of growing income inequality is that, by historical standards, high-income households are spending much more on their children's education than low-income households."
-With the lack of total income, low-income families can't afford to spend money on their children's education.
+With the lack of total income, low-income families cannot afford to spend money on their children's education.
 Research has shown that over the past few years, families with high income has increased their spending on their children's education.
 High income families were paying $3,500 per year and now it has increased up to nearly $9,000, which is seven times more than what low income families pay for their kids' education.
 The increase in money spent on education has caused an increase in college graduation rates for the families with high income.
 The increase in graduation rates is causing an even bigger gap between high income children and low-income children.
 Given the significance of a college degree in today's labor market, rising differences in college completion signify rising differences in outcomes in the future.